-- A Director must have a master's degree from an accredited college or university in the area of behavioral or social sciences, social work, childhood education, business or public administration or related field and two (2) years of paid work experience in the field of social services or human service delivery and at least one of which has been in an administrative or supervisory capacity; or a bachelor's degree from an accredited college or university in the same areas of study and four (4) years of paid work experience in a human services delivery capacity or a related field and at least two of which have been in an administrative or supervisory capacity. - Ideally, the Director should not serve in any other capacity unless it is in an emergency situation (loss of an HSP or child care worker).
-If this occurs, the director may act in the capacity of the HSP or child care worker, for no longer than 90 days and must notify the Division of the situation and its plan to replace the staff.
-The director must meet the qualifications of an HSP in order to temporarily serve in this capacity.
+• A Director must have a master's degree from an accredited college or university in the area of behavioral or social sciences, social work, childhood education, business or public administration or related field and two (2) years of paid work experience in the field of social services or human service delivery and at least one of which has been in an administrative or supervisory capacity; or a bachelor's degree from an accredited college or university in the same areas of study and four (4) years of paid work experience in a human services delivery capacity or a related field and at least two of which have been in an administrative or supervisory capacity.

+• Ideally, the Director should not serve in any other capacity unless it is in an emergency situation (loss of an HSP, Life Coachor Child Care Worker).
+If this occurs, the Director may act in the capacity of the HSP, Life Coachor Child Care Worker, for no longer than 90 days and must notify the Division of the situation and its plan to replace the staff.
+The director must meet the qualifications of an HSP or Life Coach in order to temporarily serve in this capacity.

-Note: Some directors were grandfathered in and may not meet the current qualifications for serving as an HSP.
+Note: Some directors were grandfathered in and may not meet the current qualifications for serving as an HSP or Life Coach.
 Those who were not grandfathered in may be required to attend RBWO Foundations Classroom Components to gain basic knowledge of RBWO programming.